What is the Legal BAC Level?

 What is Trauma?

-A person who helps individuals with addictions and their families understand the progression of addiction, navigate insurance and treatment systems, and find recovery supports.
+A person who helps individuals, families impacted by addiction.
+They help people understand the progression of addiction, navigate insurance and treatment systems, lead support groups and wellness programs, and recovery supports.

 Also known as Bryan, or Mr. Z.